charwakDongre/titanic-data-analysis/README.md

-# titanic-data-analysis
-# Titanic Data Cleaning and Preprocessing
+# Titanic Data Analysis Project

-This project focuses on cleaning and preparing the famous Titanic dataset for machine learning analysis.
-The entire process is documented in the `titanic_data_cleaning.ipynb` Jupyter Notebook.
+This repository contains a data analysis project on the famous Titanic dataset.
+The goal is to explore the data to understand the factors that influenced passenger survival and to prepare the dataset for potential machine learning modeling.
+The entire workflow, from cleaning the raw data to uncovering insights, is documented in the Jupyter Notebook.

 ---

-## Dataset
+## Analysis Workflow

-The project uses the `Titanic-Dataset.csv` file, which contains passenger data from the Titanic disaster.
+The project follows a standard data analysis process:

+### 1. Data Cleaning and Preprocessing
+The initial raw dataset required several cleaning and preparation steps to make it suitable for analysis:

+- **Handling Missing Values**: Missing data in the 'Age' and 'Embarked' columns were filled using the median and mode, respectively.
+The 'Cabin' column was dropped due to a high number of missing entries.
+- **Feature Engineering**: Text-based categorical features ('Sex', 'Embarked') were converted into a numerical format using one-hot encoding.
+- **Outlier Removal**: Outliers in the 'Age' and 'Fare' columns were identified and removed using the Interquartile Range (IQR) method to prevent them from skewing the analysis.
+- **Feature Scaling**: Numerical features were standardized to a common scale, a crucial step for many machine learning algorithms.

+### 2. Exploratory Data Analysis (EDA)
+After cleaning the data, an exploratory analysis was performed to discover patterns and relationships.

+#### Key Insights Discovered:
+- **Overall Survival**: Only about **38%** of the passengers in this dataset survived the tragedy.
+- **Survival by Gender**: A passenger's gender was a major factor in their survival. **Females had a significantly higher chance of survival** compared to males.
+- **Survival by Class**: There was a strong correlation between a passenger's class and their survival. **First-class passengers had the highest survival rate**, while third-class passengers had the lowest.

 ---

-## Data Cleaning and Preprocessing Steps

-The Jupyter Notebook covers the following data transformation steps:
-- **Handling Missing Values**: Filled missing data in the 'Age' and 'Embarked' columns and dropped the 'Cabin' column due to a high number of missing values.
-- **Feature Engineering**: Converted categorical features like 'Sex' and 'Embarked' into numerical format using one-hot encoding.
-- **Feature Scaling**: Standardized numerical features ('Age', 'Fare', 'Pclass', etc.) to ensure they have a similar scale.
-- **Outlier Removal**: Identified and removed outliers from the 'Age' and 'Fare' columns using the Interquartile Range (IQR) method to improve model performance.

----

 ## Libraries Used

-- pandas
-- numpy
-- matplotlib
-- seaborn
-- scikit-learn
+This project relies on the following Python libraries:

+- **pandas** for data manipulation and analysis.
+- **numpy** for numerical operations.
+- **matplotlib** & **seaborn** for data visualization.
+- **scikit-learn** for data preprocessing tools.